MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-set-up-payment-application-rules.md

 ms.date: 06/25/2021
 ms.author: edupont
 ---
-# Set Up Rules for Automatic Application of Payments
+# <a name="set-up-rules-for-automatic-application-of-payments" />Set Up Rules for Automatic Application of Payments

 On the **Payment Application Rules** page, you set up rules to govern how payment text (on a bank transaction) is automatically matched with text on related open (unpaid) invoices, credit memos, or other entries when you use the **Apply Automatically** function on the **Payment Reconciliation Journal** page.
 For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).